hydroper-jet/lang/spec/1.0/source/src/overview/jetxml-components.md

-# JetXML
+# JetXML components

 JetWork supports classes in XML form called *JetXML* components.
 A JetXML component is a file with the extension `.jetxml`.

-* A JetXML class extends another class based in the root XML element.
+* A JetXML component class extends another class based in the root XML element.
-* A JetXML class specifies its fully package qualified class name in the `className` attribute of the root XML element.
+* A JetXML component class specifies its fully package qualified class name in the `className` attribute of the root XML element.
 * XML namespaces identify JetWork packages, except for the `jetxml` XML namespace.
 * XML attributes apply to instance properties.
 * A JetXML constructor is only allowed to receive optional parameters.
-* Classes in the same package are visible within tags.

 Here is an example JetXML: